Michellemukami/blog/README.md

-# Pitch-Perfect
+# Blogger

 ## Description
-This is an application that enables a user to post pitches and view other users' pitches.
+This is an application that enables a user to post blogs and view other users' blogs also can write comments on others blogs and th user has the power to delete blogs they find offensive .
 A user can log in to the application using their credentials.
 ### By MICHELLE MUKAMI

 ## Setup/Installation Requirements